 The Planning Circular (31 January 2007, see Section 7.1.4) states that, unless there are exceptional circumstances, councils should adopt the 1% AEP flood as the FPL for residential development.
 The flood behaviour assessed in this flood study did not identify exceptional circumstances and as such the Flood Planning Area is represented by the 1% AEP flood extent plus a freeboard of 0.5 metres.
 The results of the analysis are provided in Map Series G701-1.
-The consideration of sea level rise impacts the flood planning area within Eden, Nullica, Shadrachs and Boydtown.
-The flood planning areas under sea level rise scenarios of 0.4m and 0.9m are also provided in Map Series G701-1.
 Where the Flood Planning Area extended beyond the PMF extent, the Flood Planning Area was restricted to the PMF event.